 - there is also blood in your urine or stool

-- you experience chest pain, dizziness, fever, light-headedness, or major shortness of breath
+- you experience chest pain, dizziness, fever, light-headedness, or shortness of breath

 Blood that comes from the lungs or respiratory tract will often appear bubbly.
-This is because it has been mixed with air and mucous in the lungs.
+This is because it has been mixed with air and mucus in the lungs.
 The color can range from rust-colored to bright red.
-The mucous may be entirely tainted with blood or only contain streaks of blood mixed with mucous.
+The mucus may be entirely tainted with blood or only contain streaks of blood mixed with mucus.

 Bleeding from the mouth (in the case of a cut, for example) isn’t the same as coughing up blood.

-Lastly, certain medical tests and procedures, such as bronchoscopy, spirometry, laryngoscopy, tonsillectomy, and upper airway biopsy can have side effects that lead to coughing up blood.
+Lastly, certain medical tests and procedures, such as bronchoscopy, spirometry, laryngoscopy, tonsillectomy, nasal surgery, and upper airway biopsy, can have side effects that lead to coughing up blood.

 Depending on the cause, coughing up blood can be treated in several ways.
 If simple throat irritation due to excessive coughing is the culprit, over-the-counter throat lozenges and cough suppressants may be enough.

-Your doctor will examine your chest and lungs.
-They also may perform the following tests:
+Your doctor will examine your chest and lungs, and will often begin with a chest X-ray.
+They may also perform the following tests:

 Coughing up blood is a symptom of a disease, condition, or illness.
 Ignoring the symptom may enable the underlying cause to worsen.
 Prevention lies in addressing the problem and getting proper treatment.
-Quitting smoking and not ignoring a persistent cough will also help prevent this symptom.
+Quitting smoking, or never starting to smoke, as well as avoiding the outdoors when pollution and smog are high, can be beneficial.
+Not ignoring a persistent cough can also help prevent this symptom.